sungnga/react-ecommerce/README.md

 		- 5th arg is the update method: `update`
 	- Import update method from controllers/product.js
 - In controllers/product.js file:
-	- Write an update method that updates the product from `req.product`
+	- Write an update method that updates the product
 	- This method is very similar to the create product method
 	- The difference is instead of creating a product from Product model: `let product = new Product(fields);`
+	- We first get the product from `req.product` object: `const product = req.product`
-	- We'er updating the `req.product` with the new fields using the extend() method from the lodash library
+	- Then we update the product with the new fields using the extend() method from the lodash library
 	```javascript
 	let product = req.product;
 	product = _.extend(product, fields)